chermme/chermme/README.md

 ## Hello.

-My name is Peter Chermanowicz.
+My name is Piotr Chermanowicz, but you can call me Peter ☺️

 I've been delivering front-end and UI solutions since 1996.
 Yes, that's almost 25 years in the business.
 Over that long period, I've been working for a wide variety of companies and industries.
 My goal is to provide high-quality software, UI, and front-end solutions for all kinds of digital projects, from websites to web and mobile apps and e-commerce.
 I believe in simplicity, knowledge, and focus.
 I have built my reputation on delivering value and great code.